-Admission & Fees:
+Admission & Fees

-What to Expect:
+What to Expect

-Point State Park History:
+Point State Park History

 The outnumbered French burned the fort and departed.
-Soon Fort Pitt was under construction on the same site - the most extensive fortification by the British in the American Colonies.
+Soon Fort Pitt was under construction on the same site -- the most extensive fortification by the British in the American Colonies.

 Fort Pitt had five sides with a bastion (projecting part) on each side.
-Three bastions from the original fortification have been recreated: the Music Bastion, which has been partially excavated and recreated to reveal part of the original fort's foundation; the Flag Bastion; and the Monongahela Bastion.
+Three bastions from the original fortification have been recreated: the Music Bastion, which has been partially excavated and recreated to reveal part of the original fort's foundation, the Flag Bastion and the Monongahela Bastion.

 Fort Pitt Museum

-Fort Pitt Blockhouse:
+Fort Pitt Blockhouse

-Point State Park Fountain:
+Point State Park Fountain

-The 150 foot fountain at Point State Park was dedicated by the Commonwealth of Pennsylvania on August 30, 1974.
+The 150-foot fountain at Point State Park was dedicated by the Commonwealth of Pennsylvania on August 30, 1974.
 Contrary to popular belief, water from the fountain does not come from Pittsburgh's three rivers, but from a 54-foot-deep well dug down into an underground glacial stream sometimes called Pittsburgh's "fourth river."

-Three 250 hp pumps operate the fountain at Point State Park, which contains over 800,000 gallons of water accented by lights.
+Three 250 horsepower pumps operate the fountain at Point State Park, which contains over 800,000 gallons of water accented by lights.
 The circular basin of the fountain, popular with sunbathers, is 200 feet in diameter.
 The fountain operates daily from 7:30 a.m. to 10:00 p.m., weather permitting, during the spring, summer and fall seasons.